kumarsaurabhyadav/SlotSwapper/README.md

 ## 🎯 Overview

+SlotSwapper is a peer-to-peer time slot scheduling application that enables users to exchange their calendar time slots with other users.
+The application provides a seamless experience for finding available slots, requesting swaps, and managing swap requests in real-time.

+### Key Capabilities

 SlotSwapper enables users to:
-- Create and manage calendar events
+- **Create and manage calendar events** - Add events with title, start time, and end time
-- Mark events as "swappable" for potential swaps
+- **Mark events as swappable** - Convert busy slots into swappable opportunities
-- Browse available swappable slots from other users
+- **Browse available swappable slots** - Discover slots from other users in the marketplace
-- Request swaps with other users
+- **Request swaps** - Offer your swappable slot in exchange for another user's slot
-- Accept or reject incoming swap requests
+- **Accept or reject swap requests** - Manage incoming swap requests
-- Receive real-time notifications for swap activities
+- **Receive real-time notifications** - Get instant updates via WebSocket when swap actions occur

 ### Example Flow:
 1. User A marks their "Team Meeting" (Tuesday 10-11 AM) as swappable